Following appropriate preparations, full text searches can be performed in a number of ways.

 The N1QL Search functions.
 These enable you to perform a full text search as part of a N1QL query.
 Refer to Search Functions for information.

-The Java SDK code-example provided in java-sdk::full-text-searching-with-sdk.adoc contains multiple demonstration calls — each featuring a different query-combination — and makes use of three different index-definitions, related to the
+The Java SDK code-example provided in Searching from the SDK contains multiple demonstration calls — each featuring a different query-combination — and makes use of three different index-definitions, related to the

 travel-sample bucket: for the code example to run successfully, the three indexes must be appropriately pre-established.